ivangayton/challenges/Field_Data_Collection_app.md

 ## Unnamed GIS Field Data Collection Mobile App

-Update: looks like someone has made an attempt to build something like this: http://www.opengis.ch/ An app called QField, though it looks like parts of it are broken; it doesn't render well on phones (presumably because it's a direct port of the QGIS QT GUI), and crashes almost instantly on every device I've tried it on.
+*Update: looks like someone has made an attempt to build something like this: http://www.opengis.ch/ An app called QField, though it looks like parts of it are broken; it doesn't render well on phones (presumably because it's a direct port of the QGIS QT GUI), and crashes almost instantly on every device I've tried it on.

+### Overview
 Geographical Information Systems have become incredibly accessible.
 QGIS (qgis.org) is an astoundingly capable free software GIS platform, allowing anyone with the requisite knowledge, skill, and a low-end laptop to produce high-quality maps without spending a penny on software (though I strongly encourage anyone who uses it professionally, for pay, to donate money to the project; I do so myself).

 More sophisticated users with command line abilites can use spectacularly powerful tools like PostGIS, R, and GDAL (anyone thinking of sneering, have a look at by buddy Stephen Mather's blog: https://smathermather.com/category/analysis/; if you think free GIS software is for amateurs I'd like to to see you tangle with Steve).